5 Days in London: The Perfect London Itinerary for Your First Visit

 4. Afternoon museum visit

-There are SO many great options when it comes to museums and historical places to visit in London, but I personally would choose between these options today, depending on your interests:
+There are SO many great options when it comes to museums and historical places to visit in London, but I personally would choose between these options today, depending on your interests (and note that I'm leaving more time for another museum visit later in your stay!):

 1. Buckingham Palace State Rooms – For 10 weeks each summer/fall, Buckingham Palace opens up its opulent State Rooms for tours.
 My sister and I did this tour one summer, and it was pretty cool to get a glimpse into the seat of British royalty.
 Timed tickets are required.
 My tip?
 Get a ticket that includes the State Rooms and the Royal Mews (the stables/carriage house).
 Book a ticket here.